HOUSTON – In this timeline, we explore the legal sagas and controversies surrounding the Turkey Leg Hut, a once-popular restaurant in Houston.

 Lyndell Leroy Price, the former owner of famed Houston restaurant The Turkey Leg Hut, has been indicted on three counts by a federal grand jury.

-Price was in tears when he was was pulled over and arrested on Thursday after he left his girlfriend’s house, a source familiar with the case told KPRC 2’s Bryce Newberry.
+Price was in tears when he was pulled over and arrested on Thursday after he left his girlfriend’s house, a source familiar with the case told KPRC 2’s Bryce Newberry.

 READ: Former owner of Turkey Leg Hut arrested after federal grand jury indictment for 2020 bar explosion